 Also, with the help of detailed data, authorities can find out where fraudulent activity comes from, no matter where it takes place.
 In order for a business to be successful, innovation needs to be something that is always being worked on.

-If you want to get a leg up on your rivals in the business world, one surefire way to do so is to modernise your operations with cutting-edge technology.
+If you want to get a leg up on your rivals in the business world, one surefire way to do so is to modernize your operations with cutting-edge technology.

 It is expected that the use of technologies like blockchain in industrial automation, and NFTs in supply chain management would bring about a revolution within the logistics business, and its adoption at the earliest is what will push your supply chain organization to another level.